The Biden administration is capping the cost of internet for low-income Americans

 "It's time for every American to experience the social, economic, health, employment and educational benefits of universal scaled access to the Internet," said AT&T CEO John Stankey.

-Americans will soon be able to visit www.getinternet.gov to determine their eligibility and sign up for the program.
+Americans can visit www.getinternet.gov to determine their eligibility and sign up for the program.
 Those who receive benefits, such as the Pell Grant, Medicaid or SNAP may qualify.

 Agencies overseeing these programs will reach out to recipients of these benefits to see which households qualify for the ACP.
 Eligible households may also receive notifications from city or state agencies.